RaphaelAguillon/RaphaelAguillon.github.io/content/publications/2024-elife-clock/index.md

     url: "https://doi.org/10.7554/eLife.89499"

 abstract: |
   The circadian clock enables anticipation of the day/night cycle in animals ranging from cnidarians to mammals.
 Circadian rhythms are generated through a transcription-translation feedback loop (TTFL or pacemaker) with CLOCK as a conserved positive factor in animals.
 However, CLOCK’s functional evolutionary origin and mechanism of action in basal animals are unknown.
 In the cnidarian Nematostella vectensis, pacemaker gene transcript levels, including NvClk (the Clock ortholog), appear arrhythmic under constant darkness, questioning the role of NvCLK.
 Utilizing CRISPR/Cas9, we generated a NvClk allele mutant (NvClkΔ), revealing circadian behavior loss under constant dark (DD) or light (LL), while maintaining a 24 hr rhythm under light-dark condition (LD).
-Transcriptomics analysis revealed distinct rhythmic genes in wild-type (WT) polypsunder LD compared to DD conditions.
+Transcriptomics analysis revealed distinct rhythmic genes in wild-type (WT) polyps under LD compared to DD conditions.
 In LD, NvClkΔ/Δ polyps exhibited comparable numbers of rhythmic genes, but were reduced in DD.
 Furthermore, under LD, the NvClkΔ/Δ polyps showed alterations in temporal pacemaker gene expression, impacting their potential interactions.
 Additionally, differential expression of non-rhythmic genes associated with cell division and neuronal differentiation was observed.
 These findings revealed that a light-responsive pathway can partially compensate for circadian clock disruption, and that the Clock gene has evolved in cnidarians to synchronize rhythmic physiology and behavior with the diel rhythm of the earth’s biosphere.

 summary: |
   Cnidarian CLOCK already synchronizes molecular rhythms with daily light cycles.